 -The canopy containing large fruit and nut trees

--The understory containing smaller fruit trees like peaches, semidwarf apples and redbud
+-The understory contains smaller fruit trees like peaches, semidwarf apples, and redbud

 -Shrub layer that includes gooseberry, currant, and raspberries

--Herbaceous plans like chives, yarrow (beneficial insect food source) and milkweed
+-Herbaceous plants like chives, yarrow (beneficial insect food source), and milkweed

--Vertical climbers such as grapes, passion flower, and kiwi (yes, you can grow kiwi in Iowa!)
+-Vertical climbers such as grapes, passion flowers, and kiwi (yes, you can grow kiwi in Iowa!)